 Dr. Courtney Taylor

 Dr. Taylor was an undergraduate student at Anderson University and returning to join the faculty in the fall of 2011 was very much like coming home.
 He has taught nearly every course in the undergraduate mathematics curriculum, and especially enjoys teaching Abstract Algebra and Problem Seminar.
+He serves as chair of the department.

 Dr. Taylor has served at Anderson University since 2011.